 When those skills are in place, pull out the addition math centers for kindergarten!

-How to Use the Free Printable Addition Activity for Kindergarten
+How to Make The Marshmallow Addition Activity for Kindergarten

-After printing and preparing the printable math mats for addition, you’ll need to decide how to use them with your students.
+Print and laminate the printable math mats for addition.
+Then, just decide how to use them with your students.
 There are multiple ways to make this work for a diverse bunch of learners!

 Remember those prerequisite skills mentioned above?
 If your students aren’t quite there yet, try this: